schickling/chromeless/README.md

 ### How is this different from [NightmareJS](https://github.com/segmentio/nightmare), PhantomJS or Selenium?

+`Chromeless` has a very similar API as NightmareJS as the their API is pretty awesome.
+The big difference is, that `Chromeless`  is based on Chrome in [headless-mode](https://developers.google.com/web/updates/2017/04/headless-chrome) and runs in a serverless function in AWS Lambda.
+The advantage of this is, that you can run hundreds of browsers in parallel without having to think about parallelisation.
+Running integration Tests for example is much faster.

 ### I'm new to AWS Lambda, is this still for me?

+You still can use this locally without Lambda, so yes.
+Besides that, here is a [simple guide](https://github.com/graphcool/chromeless/tree/master/serverless) on how to set the lambda function up for `Chromeless`.

 ### How much does it cost to run Chromeless in production?

+> The monthly compute price is $0.00001667 per GB-s and the free tier provides 400,000 GB-s.
+The monthly request price is $0.20 per 1 million requests and the free tier provides 1M requests per month.

+This means you can easily execute > 100.000 tests for free in the free tier.

 ### Are there any limitations?